 - Professional Discussion (with Portfolio of Evidence included)

-The Practical Observation element of the End-Point Assessment will be carried out over approximately 2 hours with the Question and Answer session lasting for around 15 minutes, taking place at the end of each Observation.
+The Practical Observation element of the EPA will be carried out over approximately 2 hours with the Question and Answer session lasting for around 15 minutes, taking place at the end of each Observation.
 The Observation is required to take place within the individual’s workplace and they should be allowed to move around the organisation in an effort to demonstrate the key Knowledge, Skills and Behaviours learnt during their apprenticeship.
 This will help the assessor to establish whether the apprentice has achieved their apprenticeship and work objectives.
-The aim of the additional question and answer session is to allow the Independent Assessor (IA) to ask any follow-up questions relatable to any partially demonstrated Knowledge, Skills and Behaviours during the Observation in order to provide additional assurance.
+The aim of the additional question and answer session is to allow the End-Point Assessor to ask any follow-up questions relatable to any partially demonstrated Knowledge, Skills and Behaviours during the Observation in order to provide additional assurance.

 - Feedback from Performance Management review system,